 The GFP is committed to diversity in graduate education and the academy more broadly.
 Students from groups historically underrepresented in higher education (such as African American, Native American and Latinx/Chicana/o) are especially encouraged to apply.
 We are looking for applicants

 A modest stipend will be offered.
-(Due to budget cuts from the Chancellor's Office, funding for stipends has been reduced.
-We are currently fundraising and will announce the stipend amount when the new Fellows are accepted.)
+Funding for the stipends is provided by Graduate Division and the Division of Social Sciences.
+(We will announce the stipend amount when the new Fellows are accepted.)

-For questions or additional information please call Dr. David Minkus, Co-Director of the Graduate Fellows Program, at (510) 642-0813 or email inquiries to: minkus AT berkeley.edu.
+For questions or additional information please contact Dr. David Minkus, Co-Director of the Graduate Fellows Program: minkus AT berkeley.edu.

 There are two stages to the selection process:

-Stage 1: Applications for the Graduate Fellows Program are due at ISSI, 2420 Bowditch Street, Berkeley, CA 94720-5670 before 5PM on Monday, March 30, 2020.
-Applicants will be notified by Wednesday, April 22nd whether their application has been selected for the second and final stage of the selection process.
-Please note that applications are accepted via email to firstname.lastname@example.org.
-Your recommender should email their letter directly to email@example.com as well.
+Stage 1: Applications for the Graduate Fellows Program are due via the online form linked above before 5PM on Monday, March 29, 2021.
+Applicants will be notified by Wednesday, April 21st whether their application has been selected for the second and final stage of the selection process.

-We are conducting a workshop via video conference for all graduate students interested in applying for the Graduate Fellows Program either this year or in a future year.
+We will be conducting a workshop via video conference for all graduate students interested in applying for the Graduate Fellows Program either this year or in a future year.
 Attending the workshop is not required.

 Graduate Fellows Program Application Workshop